rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

     - "database:database"
 ```

-*Pro tip:* If you register the result of this task, you can use a `debug` task to inspect the `reload_reasons` variable and see *why* Docker decided to restart a specific container.

-I like to use these parameters on my own application containers, because they change often and because I can write code that can gracefully handle the occasional restart.
+I like to use these parameters on my own application containers, because they change often and because I can be sure I'm writing code that will gracefully handle the occasional restart.
 It's probably not a good idea to use them on containers that provide infrastructure services, like your database, because you won't want those to restart unless you really need them to!

 ### `restart_policy=always`